Rob-Fletcher/notes/GameDesign/MechSkirmish/README.md

    Maybe there could be a spot on the dial for play card, so you select it on the dial, then once players flip their dials to reveal, you can then play a card if you selected that movement option.
+   * Something else that might work if cards are used for movement is that instead of separating the movement and attack phases, you combine them.
+Maybe require that the players both play two facedown cards.
+These cards could be any combination of movement and attack.
+This could be really interesting if you have some attacks that require you to target a specific space.
+Like firing a missile volley that deals damage within 1 range of a specific hex.
+Then if this is a slow attack, there is a chance that the enemy mech might move out of the attack zone before the missiles actually land.
+This might be kind of a cool way to simulate the hectic "dog fighting" type combat with mechs dodging and such.
+Then you could also have attack cards that cannot be played with a movement card or that get negatives if they are played with a movement card.
+Im still a little worried about this limiting movement too much.
+Like you dont have any moves in your hand, or you dont want to move but only have movements.

  - Power Consumption:
    * I would also like to add in power consumption on a per tern basis.
 So,